-- 1.6.
-On completion of the detailed engineering designs, a social impact assessment report and resettlement plan shall be prepared based on a census of the Displaced Persons (DPs) and socio economic survey of major impacted DPs.
-Social Impact Assessment (SIA) of the displaced persons will be undertaken in each road-project so as to determine the magnitude of displacement and prospective losses, identify vulnerable groups for targeting, ascertain costs of resettlement, and prepare a resettlement and rehabilitation program for implementation.
-This RPF process and provisions will be applied for preparation of any study undertaken with World Bank financing.
-The census and socio economic surveys will comprise of the following tasks. - 1.7.
+- 1.7.
+On completion of the detailed engineering designs, a social impact assessment report and resettlement plan shall be prepared based on a census and socio-economic survey of the affected persons.
+Social Impact Assessment (SIA) of the affected persons will be undertaken in each road-project so as to determine the magnitude of displacement and prospective losses, identify vulnerable groups for targeting, ascertain costs of resettlement, and prepare a resettlement and rehabilitation program for implementation.
+The process and provisions of this RPF will be applied for preparation of any study undertaken with World Bank financing.
+The census and socio economic surveys will comprise of the following tasks. - 1.8.
 Screening of Road-Projects: The road-project shall be screened for social impacts based on the typical cross section for the proposed improvements envisaged for the road-project.
-Built-up sections will be identified during screening requiring different treatment and accordingly suitable cross section/bypass should be proposed to minimise social impacts. - 1.8.
-Census Survey: The census survey shall be carried out using a structured questionnaire to record the details of the present occupants within the Corridor-of-Impact (CoI), the area required for the proposed improvements, and within the Right of Way (RoW), wherever RoW is greater than CoI, in order to: (i) prevent further influx of persons within the CoI/RoW; (ii) to assess the magnitude of impact to private assets; and (iii) to assess the extent of physical and/or economic displacement. - 1.9.
-The purpose of carrying out a census of inventory of assets beyond CoI and within RoW, wherever RoW > CoI, is to facilitate TNRSP to update the SIA and RP, if design changes are made in the available RoW during civil works. - 1.10.
-Socio Economic Survey: The purpose of the baseline socioeconomic sample survey of displaced persons is to establish monitoring and evaluation parameters.
-It will be used as a benchmark for monitoring the socio-economic status of displaced persons.
-The survey shall cover all major impacted DPs and the survey shall also collect gender-disaggregated data to address gender issues in resettlement. - 1.11.
-The socio economic survey shall be carried out using a structured questionnaire, that would capture details of standard of living, inventory of assets, sources of income, level of indebtedness, profile of household members, health and sanitation, access to services and facilities, perceived benefits and impacts of the project and resettlement preferences of all major impacted households likely to be displaced.
-This information along with the census survey data would facilitate the preparation of a resettlement plan to mitigate adverse impact. - 1.12.
+Built-up sections will be identified during screening requiring different treatment and accordingly suitable cross section/bypass should be proposed to minimise social impacts. - 1.9.
+Census Survey: The census survey shall be carried out using a structured questionnaire to record the details of the present occupants within the Corridor-of-Impact (CoI), the area required for the proposed improvements, and within the Right of Way (RoW), wherever RoW is greater than CoI, in order to: (i) prevent further influx of persons within the CoI/RoW; (ii) to assess the magnitude of impact to private assets; and (iii) to assess the extent of physical and/or economic displacement.
+In case of affected landowners, the census will be carried out immediately after section 15(1) is published and a supplementary report will be prepared which will be a part of the RAP - 1.10.
+The purpose of carrying out a census of inventory of assets beyond CoI and within RoW, wherever RoW is greater than CoI, is to facilitate TNRSP to update the SIA and RP, if design changes are made in the available RoW during civil works. - 1.11.
+Socio Economic Survey: The purpose of the baseline socioeconomic survey of affected persons is to establish monitoring and evaluation parameters.
+It will be used as a benchmark for monitoring the socio-economic status of affected persons.
+The survey shall cover all affected persons and the survey shall also collect gender-disaggregated data to address gender issues in resettlement.
+In case of affected landowners, the socio-economic survey will be carried out immediately after section 15(1) is published and a supplementary report will be prepared which will be a part of the RAP. - 1.12.
+The socio economic survey shall be carried out amongst all affected families using a structured questionnaire, that would capture details of standard of living, inventory of assets, sources of income, level of indebtedness, profile of family members, health and sanitation, access to services and facilities, perceived benefits and impacts of the project and resettlement preferences of all affected families likely to be displaced.
+This information along with the census survey data would facilitate the preparation of a resettlement plan to mitigate adverse impact. - 1.13.
 As part of socio-economic survey, wide range of consultations with different impacted groups as well as other stakeholders will be conducted to ascertain their views and preferences.
 Based on the outcome of these consultations the designs changes, if required, and mitigation measures will be incorporated.
 Consultations will include women and their concerns and reactions to the project will be addressed through appropriate mitigation plan.